corespring/corespring-components/docker/regression/README.md

      -e SLUG="http://my-slug.tgz"  ## mandatory, see 'get slug url' below
      -e GREP="some text"           ## optional, no default, use it to select tests -e TIMEOUT=milliseconds       ## optional, default 60000
+     -e WAIT_BEFORE_TEST=seconds   ## optional, default 30, increase if you tests fail to connect to localhost

 ## Getting the slug url